 Elliot Epstein

-I am a third year PhD student at the Institute of Computational and Mathematical Engineering at Stanford University.
+I am a fourth year PhD student at the Institute of Computational and Mathematical Engineering at Stanford University.

 Research interests: Long sequence modeling, machine learning, and statistics, with applications in medicine and finance.